jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Our `f5-appsvcs-demo` application implements our OpenAPI schema in the `/api` namespace.
 The schema derived user interface can be reached at `/api-docs/`.

+Since we will be using the OpenAPI UI web interface, you will need access the Linux Jumphost via RDP.

-Open a web browser and navigate to:
+In your RDP session, open a web browser and navigate to:

 <div id='app-openapi-url'>